rozek/node-red-ai-toolkit/README.md

 Since real-world applications need more than just a few AI functions, the nodes from this toolkit fit seemlessly into a complete eco-system of further nodes, such as

 * [node-red-http-endpoint-examples](https://github.com/rozek/node-red-http-endpoint-examples) - use these to learn how to create service "endpoints" which can be reached, e.g., over the internet
+<br>&nbsp;<br>
 * [node-red-authorization-examples](https://github.com/rozek/node-red-authorization-examples) - often, you want your users to authenticate themselves - these examples show you how to achieve this
 * [node-red-rest-service-examples](https://github.com/rozek/node-red-rest-service-examples) - if you do not need a full-blown database, one of the "key-value-stores" from these examples may already be sufficient.
 And, if you plan to manage (i.e., upload, modify, delete) the files on your server from remote, the file management nodes from this repo may get you going
 * [node-red-web-server-examples](https://github.com/rozek/node-red-web-server-examples) - most often, your AI services go along with a web-server which serves associated web pages, input forms or just files.
 If you do not want to install a separate web server, you may just import one of these examples to add an open or closed web server
 * [node-red-user-management-example](https://github.com/rozek/node-red-user-management-example) - managing users is hard, especially, if you have to keep **everything GDPR-compliant**.
 This set of nodes gives you everything you need, from user registration over email confirmation, user detail management, password reset up to the complete deletion of a user (if he/she wants so)
 * [node-red-contact-form-examples](https://github.com/rozek/node-red-contact-form-examples) - two examples for (GDPR-compliant) contact forms (for arbitrary users) and feedback forms (for authenticated users)
 * [node-red-flow-brave](https://github.com/rozek/node-red-flow-brave), [node-red-flow-startpage](https://github.com/rozek/node-red-flow-startpage) - flows which allow you to run internet searches and parse their findings
+<br>&nbsp;<br>
+* and, last not least, flows to tokenize prompts, calculate embeddings and run inferencings using any of the following free LLMs: [Meta AI LLaMA](https://github.com/rozek/node-red-flow-llama), [Stanford Alpaca (trained with GPT-3)](https://github.com/rozek/node-red-flow-alpaca), [Stanford Alpaca (trained with GPT-4)](https://github.com/rozek/node-red-flow-gpt4-x-alpaca), [Nomic AI GPT4All (filtered version)](https://github.com/rozek/node-red-flow-gpt4all-filtered), [Nomic AI GPT4All (unfiltered version)](https://github.com/rozek/node-red-flow-gpt4all-unfiltered), [Nomic AI GPT4All-J](https://github.com/rozek/node-red-flow-gpt4all-j), [Vicuna](https://github.com/rozek/node-red-flow-vicuna), [OpenLLaMA](https://github.com/rozek/node-red-flow-openllama) and [WizardLM](https://github.com/rozek/node-red-flow-wizardlm)

-Beside those mentioned above, you may also add any other Node-RED node and/or flow for your application - just browse the [Node-RED Library](https://flows.nodered.org/) and choose whatever seems to fit best
+Beside those mentioned above, you may also add any other Node-RED node and/or flow to your application - just browse the [Node-RED Library](https://flows.nodered.org/) and choose whatever seems to fit best

 ### Deploy it on the Internet - for free ###